bigpigeon.us webpage WWII-Germany > The MTO > Italy > Rome To Florence, © 2023 by Robert A. Christiansen, updated by RAC 16 May 2022.

 The US Fifth Army Reorganization, June & July 1944

-- After the fall of Rome, VI Corps was replaced on the Fifth Army's by the newly-arrived IV Corps (Willis Crittenberger), which entered combat on 11 June.
+- The US VI Corps was replaced on the US Fifth Army's left wing by IV Corps (Willis Crittenberger), which entered combat on 11 June.

 - In July, Fifth Army lost the French Expeditionary Corps of four divisions, also being transferred to participate in the southern France invasion.